julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 Fertility is magic made flesh. **These rituals remind us that creation is sacred—whether it results in a child, a spell, a new chapter, or a life reclaimed.**

 No ritual guarantees results.
-But the act of slowing down, speaking with the moon and soil, and honoring your body and spirit—that alone is healing. **That alone opens the door to miracles.**
+But the act of slowing down, speaking with the moon and soil, and honoring your body and spirit.
+That alone is healing, **that alone opens the door to miracles.**

 ---